Home Help and advice How can I keep my vagina healthy?

 • Rinse your skin with warm water after you are done shaving and then pat dry.

 Waxing and hair removal creams can also irritate your skin.
-This can lead to problems such as a deep infection of the skin, called cellulitis, and inflammation of the hair follicles called folliculitis.
-Always follow the instructions for waxing or hair removal creams and use the correct product for the area.
+This can lead to problems such as a deep infection of the skin (cellulitis), and inflammation of the hair follicles (folliculitis).

 Should I try vaginal steaming?

-Your doctor would prefer that you don’t.
-Vaginal steaming is a traditional method of cleaning your vagina and uterus.
-It was recently made popular by the actor Gwyneth Paltrow.
-Vaginal steaming involves sitting over a container of hot water and herbs, allowing the steam to travel up into your vagina.
-Vaginas don’t need to be steam cleaned, and you risk irritating or even burning, the delicate skin in that area.
+This is a traditional method of cleaning your vagina and uterus that involves sitting over a container of hot water and herbs, allowing the steam to travel up into your vagina.
+It was made popular when it was advertised by the actor, Gwyneth Paltrow.

 What else can I do to keep my vagina healthy?

-Being aware of what your normal vaginal discharge looks, smells, and feels like across the month so if you notice any changes you can seek help.
+It’s a good idea to get to know what’s normal for you.
+This could mean being aware of what your normal vaginal discharge looks, smells, and feels like across the month.
+That way, if you notice any changes you know to seek help.

-Get familiar with what the area around your vagina looks and feels so that you’ll notice any changes in colour, new bumps, itchiness, or burning.
+Get familiar with what the area around your vagina looks and feels like, so that you’ll notice any changes in colour, new bumps, itchiness, or burning.

 You can also help your vagina to stay healthy by: